 Isaac’s parents noticed a significant head tilt when he was only 18 months old, which showed no signs of improvement despite several sessions of physical therapy.
 His doctors eventually ordered an MRI and further testing that lead to a devastating diagnosis of a Pilocytic Astrocytoma brain tumor located on his brain stem and spinal cord.

-“The combination of the type and placement made it unique and tricky to operate,” Isaac’s mom, Alice, explains.
+“The combination of the type and placement made it unique and tricky to operate,” Isaac’s mom, Allison, explains.
 “The tumor needed to be removed as much as safely possible.
 We searched high and low before deciding to travel to Boston Children’s Hospital to meet with a neurosurgeon who had operated on kids similar to Isaac.
 It was there that Isaac had an eight hour brain surgery and spent a night in the ICU as well as a few days in the hospital.”

 Three days post-surgery, Isaac and his family met with a physical therapist who explained it often takes kids months to relearn to walk after the surgery that Isaac had undergone.
 It was later that day that Isaac surprised everyone by starting to walk and even began running.